rizwan777/Face_recognition_OpenCV/README.md

 # Face_recognition_OpenCV

 In this repository helpful to understand some of the key part of the face recognition technique of Opencv.
-This program is give result 86% accuratly. you can add and update the training data when you want at a time and train it and test it.
+Accracy of this program is 86%. you can add and update the training data when you want at a time and train it and test it.